- Overview of Billing and Payments Process

 Creating an Invoice

 Generating an invoice requires the selection of just a few criteria.
-Simply choose the client and date range, and TimeSolv automatically creates a bill that includes all time and expense entries meeting that criteria.
+Choose the client and date range, and TimeSolv automatically creates a bill that includes all time and expense entries meeting those criteria.
 An invoice is considered a draft until it is sent to the client; this is important when editing your invoices.

 Editing an Invoice

 Invoice editing is one of TimeSolv’s most valuable features.
-Virtually any piece of information related to an invoice can be edited from the Invoices tab.
-In other words, you do not have to return to the Time, Expense tabs to make changes.
+Virtually any information related to an invoice can be edited from the Invoices tab.
+In other words, you do not have to return to the Time and Expense tabs to make changes.
 TimeSolv automatically retains the original values of all time and expense entries for internal auditing purposes.
-Permanent changes to client address and contact information can be saved from the Invoices tab and, most importantly, new time and expense entries can be made directly from this page.
-You can also view an Adobe Acrobat (PDF) version of your invoice.
+Permanent changes to client addresses and contact information can be saved from the Invoices tab, and most importantly, new time and expense entries can be made directly from this page.
+You can also view your invoice's Adobe Acrobat (PDF) version.

 There are several options for sending the invoice to your client, including auto-mail, email delivery, print/regular mail.
 After you send an invoice, you can still view it, but no further edits can be made.